 The Enneagram Personality Profile is a powerful tool for learning about the default mechanisms of our Ego.
 It is a written test that helps you understand your personality and instincts.
 Each of the nine core personality types has a specific fear trigger.

-- Type one fears corruption or viewed as defective
+- Type one fears corruption or being viewed as defective.

 There are three basic instinctual types in the Enneagram system.
 They each have corresponding fears.
 These core fears are:

-- Social dominant stack has a general fear of rejection
+- The social dominant stack has a general fear of rejection.

 Fears of our Primal Mind

 Our primal mind or monkey brain houses our autonomic nervous system.
 This controls all unconscious activities.
-Some of these things include heart rate, digestion, respiratory rate, and eye pupil response.
+These things include heart rate, digestion, respiratory rate, and eye pupil response.
 These primal brain activities are something we share with many creatures.

 The fears of the dominant culture are the home of religious belief.
 They center on the following main issues: